Image

 Can I apply if I have a criminal conviction?

 Having a criminal conviction could affect your eligibility to qualify as a solicitor or a barrister.
-If you have a criminal conviction we would advise you to contact the SRA (for solicitors) or BSB (for barristers) before embarking on your route to qualification.
+If you have a criminal conviction you are advised you to contact the SRA (for solicitors) or BSB (for barristers) before starting a course.